top of page

 Resources for LGBTQ+ youth, families & allies.

-Boys & Girls Clubs of the Capital Area is committed to ensuring equity and inclusion for all young people.
 After more than 100 years serving youth in New York, we know that a sense of belonging is everything, and that’s true for LGBTQ+ kids and teens.
-Our Clubs work to offer a safe, positive environment for youth, staff and families of all sexual orientations, gender identities and gender expressions.
+Our Clubs work to offer a safe, positive environment for all youth, staff and families.
 In physically and emotionally safe places, young people can be themselves, ignite their interests and develop skills to be successful in school, the workforce and in life.

-We believe every kid has what it takes.
 The mission and core beliefs of Boys & Girls Clubs fuel our commitment to promoting safe, positive and inclusive environments for all.
-Boys & Girls Clubs of the Capital Area supports all youth and teens – of every race, ethnicity, gender, gender expression, sexual orientation, ability, socio-economic status, and religion – in reaching their full potential.
+Boys & Girls Clubs of the Capital Area supports all youth and teens in reaching their full potential.

 SKIP TO SECTION

-Sharing Pride Month with Kids (Scroll down)
+Understanding Pride Month (Scroll down)

 9 Ways to Celebrate Pride Month for Kids of all ages